How to Create a Software Development Project Plan: A Step-by-Step Guide

 2. Think about team size and needs

 Small, co-located teams may prefer simple tools like Trello or Basecamp.
 Larger, distributed teams need more powerful planning, reporting, and tracking features.
+You can also consider app development consulting.

 3. Look for integrations